 Annelida, Ecinodermata, Cnidaria, Chordates, Arthropoda and Crustacea.

+Brandon and Lexie's sketches and narrations.
 Brandon did his on the Atlantic Giant Squid.
 He could not believe they get as big as 44 feet.

 Lexie did hers on The blue ringed Octopus.
 This is the only Phalopod with a deadly bite.